 Almighty God, we entrust all who are dear to us to your never-failing care and love, for this life and the life to come, knowing that you are doing for them better things than we can desire or pray for; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.

-Personal Moments in a Pubic Prayer
+Personal Moments in a Public Prayer

 The following structure provides the acknowledgement of the authority of tradition and scripture alongside the personal expressions of the emotions of grief and hope.
 A prayer offered when Psalm 23 is used for a scripture reading follows, constructed with these essential facets.